 This paper has extended the LREM literature in the direction of spectral analysis.
 It has done so by relaxing common assumptions and developing a new regularized solution.
 The spectral approach has allowed us to study examples of limiting Gaussian likelihood functions of simple LREMs, which demonstrate the advantages of the new regularized solution as well as highlighting weaknesses in mainstream methodology.
 For the remainder, we consider some implications for future work.

 The regularized solution proposed in this paper is the natural one to consider for the frequency domain.
-However, its motivation has been entirely econometric in nature and this begs the question of whether it can be derived from choice-theoretic foundations as proposed by \cite{taylor}; regularization has already made inroads into choice theory \citep{gabaix}.
+However, its motivation has been entirely econometric in nature and this begs the question of whether it can be derived from decision-theoretic foundations as proposed by \cite{taylor}.
+Regularization has already made inroads into decision theory \citep{gabaix}.
 This line of inquiry may yield other forms of regularization which may have more interesting dynamic or statistical properties.

-The analysis of the Cagan model shows that the parameter space is disconnected and it can matter a great deal where one initializes their optimization routine to find the maximum likelihood estimator.
-Therefore, it would be useful to develop simple preliminary estimators of LREMs analogous to the results for VARMA (e.g.\ Sections 8.4 and 11.5 of \cite{bd}) that can provide good initial conditions for optimization algorithms.
+The parameter space in LREMs can be disconnected and it can matter a great deal where one initializes their optimization routine to find the maximum likelihood estimator or their exploration routine for sampling from the posterior distribution.
+Therefore, it would be useful to develop simple preliminary estimators of LREMs analogous to the results for VARMA (e.g.\ Sections 8.4 and 11.5 of \cite{bd}) that can provide good initial conditions for frequentist and Bayesian algorithms.

-Wiener-Hopf factorization theory has been demonstrated here and in previous work (\cite{onatski}, \cite{linsys}, \cite{ident}) to be the proper mathematical framework for analysing LREM.
+Wiener-Hopf factorization theory has been demonstrated here and in previous work (\cite{onatski}, \cite{linsys}, \cite{ident}) to be the appropriate mathematical framework for analysing LREMs.
 This begs the question of what is the appropriate framework for non-linear rational expectations models.
-The hope is that the mathematical insights from LREM theory will allow for important advances in non-linear modelling and inference.
+The hope is that the mathematical insights from the theory of linear models will allow for important advances in non-linear modeling and inference.

 Finally, researchers often rely on high-level assumptions as tentative placeholders when a result seems plausible but a proof from first principles is not apparent.
 Continuity of solutions to LREMs with respect to parameters has for a long time been one such high-level assumption in the LREM literature.
-The fact that it has been proven to be false, should give us pause to reflect on the prevalence of this technique.
+The fact that it is generally false, should give us pause to reflect on the prevalence of this technique.
 At the same time, the author hopes to have conveyed a sense of optimism that theoretical progress from first principles is possible.